2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 POM-PON – Performance using pom-pons incorporating precise and definite movements.
 Any number of acro/gymnastic tricks are permissible.

-CHARACTER – Performance featuring any style of dance that is novelty or theme based and portraying a recognizable character.
+NOVELTY/CHARACTER – Performance featuring any style of dance that is novelty or theme based and portraying a recognizable character.
 Any number of acro/gymnastic tricks are permissible.

 MUSICAL THEATER – Performance featuring any style of dance from a Broadway, Movie or Television Show.
 Any number of acro/gymnastic tricks are permissible.